Alir3z4/django-blog-book/chapter_3_make_blogging_happens.md

 There, that is for our blog views.
 Django Class Based Views makes it ridiculously simple to write.
 I write less code that does more, isn't amazing ?

 View `PostListView` inherits from `django.views.generic.ListView`, we only need to pass the model name, the rest is taken care of.
-I've added two other attributes such as `paginate_by` to limit the number of posts  that I want to list on the posts list view and `context_object_name` which will I use in the `post_list.html` template.
+I've added two other attributes such as `paginate_by` to limit the number of posts  that I want to list on the posts list view and `context_object_name` which we'll be using in the `post_list.html` template to access the post list.

+View `PostDetailView` inherits from `django.views.generic.DetailView`, the defined attributes on this class are same as `PostListView`.
+The difference is it will only show a single `post`.